jaredly/jerd/docs/Roadmap.md

 - I'm not printing term annotations anymore, and that will break re-parsing of recursive dealios.
 Need to infer the annotation from the lambda declaration.

+## OTHER EXCITING THING: Dual JS + GLSL

+So you compile to js for the uniform management (and maybe responding to events? idk), things that only need to be done once per frame, and then sent to the shader.
+I'm imagining things like: tracking a list of "mouse trails". and such.
+So we'd have an extra value on the env, that would get calculated in js & then sent down.

 ## Ok, grand vision folks
 This will probably get people excited.